 An archetype is a template, pattern, or blueprint.
 These processes often resonate with us on a primal level.
-This journey or quest is a pattern that we find in both ancient and modern stories.
+This journey or quest is a pattern we find in ancient and modern stories.
 Come and see if it doesn’t resonate with you.

-The Hero’s Journey Archetype
+What is a Hero’s Journey Archetype

 “A hero ventures forth from the world of common day into a region of supernatural wonder: fabulous forces are there encountered, and a decisive victory is won: The hero comes back from this mysterious adventure with the power to bestow boons on his fellow man.” — Joseph Campbell, The Hero of a Thousand Faces

 Joseph Campbell (1) tells us about an archetype we encounter in many popular stories.
 It’s the same theme over thousands of years and across cultures.
 They all share the same formula.
 It’s a pattern we know as a Hero’s journey.
 Even if you’ve never heard of it, you’ve seen it in stores like The Avatar, Star Wars, Harry Potter, and even in religious avatars like Jesus and Buddha.
 Their stories are all about the inward quest.

 The call to the spiritual quest is the heart of many spiritual philosophies and religions.
 It is also one that we mirror in our blended learning process.
 Although the pattern takes shape using unique characters across many cultures, the story’s core elements remain the same.
 This story resonates with us deeply.
 It resonates with our desire to seek the unknown.

 This quest is a story that we can divide into three phases with twelve parts or stages.
 But this is only one way to look at this journey.
 There are three levels of knowledge in this story that reveal increasingly important details about the quest.

 The Stages of a Hero’s Journey Archetype